seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 7) What is git merge?
 8) What is git rebase?
 9) What is git cherry pick?
-10)What is git fetch and git pull?
+10) What is git fetch and git pull?
 11) how can we revert the deleted branch in git?
-12)What are Gitops Practices?
+12) What are Gitops Practices?
 13) What is the use of git cherry pick?
 14) Why do we use git stash?
 15) What is git rebase?